-Families coming off the HCV Program wait list typically hear about THRIVE through a flyer distributed with documents required for their eligibility meeting.
-When they attend an eligibility meeting, they can submit a response form indicating interest.
-At voucher briefing meetings, the FSS Program Coordinator gives a brief overview of the program and distributes marketing materials.
-Interested voucher holders are encouraged to meet with the Program Coordinator for an orientation even before they lease up.
+Families coming off the HCV Program wait list typically hear about Thrive through a brochure distributed with documents required for their eligibility meeting.
+Carroll County Housing's office waiting room is a clearinghouse for information about community resources, including the Thrive Program.
+When they attend an eligibility meeting, they can submit a response form indicating interest in Thrive.
+At voucher briefing meetings, the FSS Program Coordinator gives a brief overview of the program.
+A program brochure and interest form are included in voucher briefing packets.
+Interested tenants are encouraged to meet with the Program Coordinator for an orientation even before they lease up.
 Once they lease up, they are eligible to sign a Contract of Participation.

 When voucher holders are scheduled to come in for their annual recertification, an FSS flyer is mailed to them along with required paperwork.
 Housing Specialists discuss the FSS Program with tenants at their annual meetings.
 If available, the FSS Program Coordinator will meet with interested tenants at that time to explain the program, answer questions, and encourage participation.
+If a household experiences a reduction in earned income and an interim is processed, Housing Specialists will again encourage them to consider the Thrive Program.

-In addition to community partners on the PCC, the FSS Program Coordinator meets with other local agencies to ensure they are aware of this voluntary program for families in the HCV Program.
+In addition to community partners on the PCC, the FSS Program Coordinator ensures other local agencies are aware of this voluntary program for families in the HCV Program.
 Program brochures are distributed to these service providers who in turn encourage families they work with who are on the HCV Program to consider the FSS Program.

-The following incentives are explained to heads of household to encourage participation in THRIVE:
+The following incentives are explained to families to encourage participation in Thrive: